L96Expanded/Individual-Assignment-II/README.md

 ## Overview

 This repository contains the implementation for Assignment II in the "Machine Learning Foundations" course.
-In this assignment, we predict the hourly bike rental counts (`cnt`) using the UCI Bike Sharing Dataset.
+We predict the hourly bike rental counts (`cnt`) using the UCI Bike Sharing Dataset.
 The modeling process includes exploratory data analysis (EDA), feature engineering, model training, hyperparameter tuning, and final model evaluation.
 We build and compare three regression models:
 - Linear Regression (baseline)
 - Random Forest Regressor
 - Gradient Boosting Regressor (using XGBoost)